ChetanSharma2020/ESP32_Project/README.md

-In this repository i will be sharing Esp-32 projects starting from basics , with circuit diagram and code
+In this repository i will be sharing Esp-32 projects starting from basics , with circuit diagram and code.